 Do eat better ©edOTCM (16)do-eat-better-edotcm-9_7FV1j4Bj-1.mp4

-Come and taste Marseille's specialities
+Come and taste Marseille

-A Food tour in Marseille
+A food tour of Marseille

 First culinary stage: a tasting basket